How to Choose a Physical Therapist School near West Hartland 06091

 - Cerebral Palsy.

-Licensed physical therapists work in close affiliation with other Weston CT medical specialists, including doctors, chiropractors, registered nurses and dentists.
-They can also oversee one or more physical therapy assistants who work under them assisting with diagnosing and treating their patients.
-One thing to keep in mind for anyone considering getting into the physical therapy profession, it is quite physically demanding.
-Physical therapists often lift heavy equipment as well as patients, and kneel, crouch and stand for prolonged periods of time on a daily basis.
+Licensed physical therapists practice in close association with other West Hartland CT medical specialists, including doctors, chiropractors, dentists and nurses.
+They may also oversee one or more physical therapy assistants who work for them in diagnosing and treating their patients.
+One thing to take note of for anyone thinking about going into the physical therapy profession, it is quite physically demanding.
+Physical therapists regularly lift patients and heavy equipment, and stand, crouch and kneel for long periods of time on a daily basis.

 Physical Therapist Degrees Offered